IndominusBlack/pokemon-showdown/README.md

 - See http://pokemonshowdown.com/credits

-I made this change to the README because of a school project (i used this repository as a example)
+I made this change to the README because of a school project (i used this repository as a example).
+Ignore it :)